MicrosoftDocs/WSL/WSL/install.md

 ## Prerequisites

-You must be running Windows 10 version 2004 and higher (Build 19041 and higher) or Windows 11.
-[Check for updates](ms-settings:windowsupdate).
+You must be running Windows 10 version 2004 and higher (Build 19041 and higher) or Windows 11 to use the commands below.
+If you are on earlier versions please see [the manual install page](./install-manual.md)

 ## Install WSL command